macmv/rgen/docs/block_guide.md

 To create a custom block in Minecraft, you need to define the block class in Java.
 This section walks through the basic steps for creating a block in Minecraft using the Forge API.
 In this example, we’ll create a custom block called `DerpDog`.

 ### 1. Create a java class
-in the path `src/main/java/net/macmv/rgen/block` and create a class file.
+In IntelliJ, open up the package `src/main/java/net/macmv/rgen/block` and create a new class.
-In JetBrains this can be done by right-clicking on the block folder and selecting `new > Java Class` The naming convention is capitals at the beginning and after spaces.
-(Don't include the spaces) `DerpDog`
+This can be done by right-clicking on the block package and selecting `new > Java Class`.
+The naming convention is capitals at the beginning and after spaces.
+Spaces are not allowed.

 ### 2. Setup the class
-Start by creating a new class for your block.
-To set the right package, include `net.macmv.rgen.block`.
-This basic structure for a custom block extends Minecraft's `Block` class and sets its material type.

 Here’s an example of a simple block class:

 ```java